SeaOfNodes/Simple-Cpp/README.md

  - Nicer IRprinter
  - Make sure graphviz output generates good graph
  - Finish off IrPrinter and tools for all the chapters as well as the evaluator
+ - Make code more readable, less copying, use std::format to output good graph.